 On February 28, 2023, Osisko completed a "bought deal" brokered private placement financing of 32,260,000 units of the Corporation at a price of \$3.10 per unit for aggregate gross proceeds of approximately \$100 million.
-Each unit consists of one common share in the capital of the Corporation (each, a "Common Share") and one-half of one Common Share purchase warrant of the Corporation (each whole warrant, a "Warrant").
+Each unit consists of one common share of the Corporation (each, a "Common Share") and one-half of one Common Share purchase warrant of the Corporation (each whole warrant, a "Warrant").
 Each Warrant entitles the holder thereof to acquire one Common Share until August 28, 2024 at a price of \$4.00 per Common Share, subject to customary anti-dilution adjustments.

-On February 2, 2023, Osisko completed a "bought deal" non-brokered private placement of an aggregate of 4,568,051 "flow-through" shares of the Corporation for aggregate gross proceeds of approximately \$27.4 million.
+On February 2, 2023, Osisko completed a "bought deal" non-brokered private placement of an aggregate of 4,568,051 "flow-through" Common Shares for aggregate gross proceeds of approximately \$27.4 million.